 Respect for human rights

-The principles of METRO include respect of all human rights, as set out in the United Nations’ Universal Declaration of Human Rights, the International Bill of Human Rights, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO).
-This is manifested in our Policy for Human Rights, which applies to our own employees and to our business partners within our value chain1For the METRO AG holding company, the aspect of human rights in the supply chain is not essential because of its business orientation, but rather only in relation to its own employees..
-Our goal is to identify and prevent violations of fundamental human rights in our own business operations and in the supply chain.
+The principles of METRO include respect of human rights, as set out in the United Nations’ Universal Declaration of Human Rights, the International Bill of Human Rights, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization (ILO).
+This is manifested in our Principles for Human Rights, which apply to our own employees and to our business partners within our value chain1For the METRO AG holding company, the aspect of human rights in the supply chain is not essential because of its business orientation, but rather only in relation to its own employees..
+Our goal is to identify and prevent violations of human rights in our own business operations and in the supply chain.
 We also strive to systematically improve working conditions in our supply chain.

-Global labour and social standards in the supply chain and supplier development
+Global labour and social standards in the supply chain

 1 For the METRO AG holding company, the aspect of human rights in the supply chain is not essential because of its business orientation, but rather only in relation to its own employees.

 2 This includes merchandise producers (non-food own-brand products and own non-food imports) in high-risk countries that carry out the final value-creating production step, for example produce the final item of clothing.

 3 A METRO company was granted an exemption in August 2020 for the (post-) coronavirus period to continue to use individual producers with D audit results if their D audit results are attributable to coronavirus-based failure.
 These producers will be granted a 6-month grace period after audits resume in September 2021 to demonstrate a follow-up audit result of A to C. No use was made of the exemption during the reporting period.